Botong Francisco’s grand mural painting, “Filipino Struggles Through History,” declared a National Treasure—struggles on its own

 In 2019, Mayor Lito Atienza invited to the inaugural ceremony of current Mayor Isko Moreno Domagoso.
-He felt disgust that a tarpaulin replaced the painting.
-Atienza demanded the murals returned to its rightful place.
+He felt disgusted that a tarpaulin had replaced the painting.
+Atienza demanded the murals returned to their rightful place.

 Domagoso echoed the sentiment.
-The National Museum, as acting trustee or the painting, acknowledged the return.
+As acting trustee for the painting, the National Museum acknowledged the return.
 Unfortunately, the pandemic struck.